ST10258124/INSY7314-POE/README.md

 -You will click the button and this will take you to the payments page and here you will need to enter your debit/credit card details which are , your full name , card number ( Must start with 4 and be 16 digits long) , expiry date ,the cvv number , bill address , city and the postal code , you will then make the payment by clicking the submit payment button and you will get a conformation message after at the top of the page.

 FOR the employee portal:

+- The employye will use this login details to log into the system:
+- Email- admin@gmail.com
+- Password - Admin12345!

+- The employee will see a paymnets page and they will be able to view all payments made by the users and either approve or reject them.

 # Functional-Requirements